 Maxine Nightingale and Hot Chocolate represented the British wing of black music.
-Nightingale came from one of the first black families in Wembley. where she began singing in neighborhood pubs.
+Nightingale came from one of the first black families in Wembley, where she began singing in neighborhood pubs.
 After doing session work around London, she moved to Los Angeles and appeared in Hair and Jesus Christ Superstar.
 Right Back Where We Started From was cut as a favor to writer-producers Pierre Tubbs and Vince Edwards, and charted in England well before it did in the U.S. You Sexy Thing was the biggest stateside hit for Hot Chocolate, the most enduring of the black British groups, which was formed in 1970 around writer-singer Errol Brown.

 Hall and Oates took black vocal groups (and the Righteous Brothers) as their models.
-Daryl Hall wrote She's Gone after failing to reconcile with his estranged wife, Bryna Lublin, and it went to No. 60 for the duo in 1974.
-Tavares rode it to No. 1 on the R & B charts later that year, and in 1976 Hall and Oates's former label (Atlantic) reissued the original.
-Between recognition gained from Tavares' version and the fact that Hall and Oates had just gone top 10 for the first time with Sara Smile, She's Gone fared much better the second time around.
+Daryl Hall wrote She's Gone after failing to reconcile with his estranged wife.
+Bryna Lublin, and it went to No. 60 for the duo in 1974.
+Tavares rode it to No. 1 on the R&B charts later that year, and in 1976 Hall and Oates's former label (Atlantic) reissued the original.
+Between recognition gained from Tavares' version and the fact that hall and Oates had just gone top 10 for the first time with Sara Smile, She's Gone fared much better the second time around.

 The mid-'70s also marked the triumph of arena-rock.
 Peter Frampton's album Frampton Comes Alive delighted the music industry by selling 12 million on the strength of constant touring by the former Humble Pie singer-guitarist.
 The hit single Baby, I Love Your Way contributed to this industry success story.
-Blue Oyster Cult, until that time strictly an album group known for its tongue-incheek proto-metal, surprised fans with (Don't Fear) The Reaper, a melodic pop song that sounded like the Byrds.
+Blue Oyster Cult, until that time strictly an album group known for it's tongue-in-cheek proto-metal, surprised fans with (Don't Fear) The Reaper. a melodic pop song that sounded like the Byrds.
 Bad Company proved with Young Blood, a revival of the Coasters' song from 1957, that the Brits weren't through yet.
 Foghat, the quintessential British boogle band of the era, had its first hit single with Slow Ride.
-And the heavy-metal band Kiss eased into the top 10 for the first time with, of all things, a ballad, Beth, written by drummer Peter Criss in the style of Rod Stewart.
+And the heavy-metal band Kiss eased into the top 10 for the first time with, of all things, a ballad.
+Beth, written by drummer Peter Criss in the style of Rod Stewart.

-Thin Lizzy was an Irish rock quartet fronted by black bassist Phil Lynott, who pledged allegiance to the memory of Jimi Hendrix, though Bruce Springsteen (whose own star was then just in ascendance) was the clear inspiration for the rousing The Boys Are Back In Town.
 Gary Wright left his native New Jersey to study medicine in Europe and wound up in Spooky Tooth, a popular British band at the end of the psychedelic era.
-He returned to the States for his solo debut.
-Dream Weaver, an all-synthesizer album that he wrote and produced, playing most of the instruments as well.
-Love is Alive made it to No. 2 and stayed on the charts for 27 weeks.
+He returned to the States for his solo debut, Dream Weaver, an all-synthesizer album that he wrote and produced, playing most of the instruments as well.
+Love is Alive made it to No.2 and stayed on the charts for 27 weeks.

-Soon after scoring with his first No. 1

-record, The Joker, in 1974, Steve Miller fled the San Francisco Bay Area for a remote farm near Medford, Oregon, where he took a sabbatical that stretched past a year.
+Soon after scoring with his first No. 1 record, The Joker, in 1974, Steve Miller fled the San Francisco Bay Area for a remote farm near Medford, Oregon, where he took a sabbatical that stretched past a year.
 The next time he entered a studio it was with a new group to cut the album Fly Like an Eagle, which included Take the Money and Run.